joethun/joetemulatorjs/README.md

 <div align="center">

   # Fork Of EmulatorJS
-  All this fork does is organizes the menu somewhat and changes texts (So far)

   `I wouldn't recomend you use this unless you really want to for whatever reason`